rackerlabs/technical-blog/_posts/2019-10-22-how-to-use-journey-builder-at-b2b-companies.md

 ### What is Journey Builder and how does it work?

 Journey Builder is a feature of Salesforce’s Marketing Cloud.
 It helps companies engage with their customers at every step along the path from lead to loyalty.
-While B2B companies often choose Pardot for their needs, I have seen how effective Journey Builder &mdash;and Marketing Cloud&mdash; can be for B2B companies.
+While B2B companies often choose Pardot for their needs, I have seen how effective Journey Builder &mdash;and Marketing Cloud as a whole&mdash; can be for B2B companies.

 Journey Builder tracks the behavior of each lead and includes your marketing, accounting, sales, and customer service teams in lead monitoring.
 Nearly anything a lead does, from downloading a whitepaper to logging a service request, can update the lead’s data and [trigger the next appropriate touchpoint](https://searchcustomerexperience.techtarget.com/definition/Salesforce-Journey-Builder).
 This gives your company greater visibility into customer activity and helps you make decisions with real-time information.
 As a result, your teams are better able to sell to leads and your customers enjoy a better experience, wherever they are on the buyer’s journey.